International engagement advances Indiana University’s academic mission

-With facilities around the globe, the establishment of the Global Gateway Network marks a milestone in the university’s international engagement.
-The China and India Gateways opened in 2014, followed by the Europe Gateway in 2015.
+The China and India Gateways opened in Beijing and New Delhi in 2014.
+The Europe Gateway opened in Berlin in 2015 and the Mexico Gateway opened in Mexico City in 2018.
+More Gateways are planned in Thailand, South Africa, and possibly Brazil.
 The Gateways provide members of the IU community with a link to resources, partners, and opportunities in support of their priorities in those countries.

 The Office of International Partnerships facilitates Indiana University’s engagement with leading institutions of higher education, organizations, and governments around the world.
 These partnerships strengthen and expand international opportunities for students and faculty on all IU campuses.